 Because of the encouraging feedback we’ve received, because it fits so well into conversations started during the annual meeting and continuing on blogs and Twitter, and because it’s one of the most honest and revealing articles on teaching we’ve seen in some time, we are taking Richard Bond’s “Failing Lessons: Tales of Disastrous Assignments” out of the members only section of Perspectives Online.

 Last night’s debate began with a reference to the Cuban Missile Crisis of 1962.
 My inner (or perhaps not so inner) AHA geek immediately jumped to recent efforts to make accessible to the public government documents relating to that event that are still classified.
 But I also was drawn to recent reflections (here, and here) on whether flawed historical interpretations have yielded equally flawed policy lessons – conventional wisdoms that were on display once again last night.
-It’s all about manhood and steely resolve, rather than the subtleties and occasional humility of collaboration and negotiation.
+It’s all about manhood and steely resolve, rather then the subtleties and occasional humility of collaboration and negotiation.

 January 22, 2013, will mark the 40th anniversary of Roe v.
 Wade.
 On that day, the annual ritual of protests and counter-protests in front of the Supreme Court, just a few blocks from AHA headquarters, will likely be larger than ever before.
 The national conversation about this decision will ripple out from these and other demonstrations, into print, television, and online media, and even into classrooms.